hoarder-app/hoarder/README.md

 ## Development

+### Docker

+You can turnup the whole development environment with:
+`docker compose -f docker/docker-compose.dev.yml up`

+### Manual

+Or if you have nodejs installed locally, you can do:

 - `yarn install` in the root of the repo.
 - `yarn prisma:migrate:dev` then `yarn prisma:generate` to generate prisma's data and run the database migrations.
 - `yarn web` to start the web app.